What is a Concierge Psychologist?

 A person’s relationship with food can become unhealthy or develop into an eating disorder.
 A toxic cycle can develop when a person uses food or restricting food intake for emotional reasons.
 Sometimes, people are not aware of the connection between eating and underlying emotional conflicts.
 There is a relationship between neglecting the body and the development of emotional and physical problems.
-To end this cycle, we work on strengthen the body with enough rest, food, and liquids. any people do not understand these basic facts.
-People do not have to be perfect and try to not to let physical care become an obsession, which may then become a problem.
+To end this cycle, we work on strengthening the body with enough rest, food, and liquids.
+Individuals do not have to be perfect or let physical care become an obsession.
 When people ignore the physical needs of their body, this abandonment will create emotional and a physical problems, which in turn creates a toxic life cycle.

 When people are out of balance with work, stressors or simply by staying too busy and occupied, they are not giving themselves opportunities to strengthen the mind and body.
 Human beings have an innate need for human affiliation and leisure.
 People often ignore needs for connection, self-awareness and relaxation.
-Mental health is enhanced by the practice of taking time to be aware of and understand thoughts and feelings and needs during our sessions.Is Psychotherapy right for me?
+By making a practice of noticing and understanding thoughts, feelings, and needs, mental health vitality is enhanced.Is Psychotherapy right for me?